GAZ: Postwar period

+Furthermore, GAZ produced several armored military vehicles, particularly during World War II and the early Cold War.
+These included the BA-64, a light armored reconnaissance car based on the GAZ-64 jeep and armed with a 7.62 mm DT machine gun, with over 9,000 units built between 1942 and 1946; the BA-6, an earlier heavy armored car equipped with a 45 mm gun and based on a six-wheeled truck chassis; and the BA-20, a light armored car built on the GAZ-M1 chassis, primarily used for communications and reconnaissance in the early stages of World War II.
+Another notable model was the BA-3, a six-wheeled armored car with a 45 mm main gun and heavy armor, considered one of the most powerful armored cars of the interwar period.
+In the postwar years, GAZ developed the BTR-40, an open-topped armored personnel carrier with capacity for up to 8 troops, and the BTR-152, a larger and more robust APC introduced in 1950, both of which became widely exported throughout the Eastern Bloc.

 In the 1960s GAZ plant renewed its truck range by launching such models as GAZ-52, GAZ-53А and GAZ-66.
 In the 1960s and 1970s, the plant was overhauled and updated; 1962 saw it fitted with the Soviet Union's first automated precision shop.
 In 1994 the plant started production of GAZelle light commercial vehicles.

 The plant became AvtoGAZ, with the integration of its various subcontractors, on 24 August 1971; the same year, it was awarded the Order of Lenin.
 GAZ produced its ten millionth vehicle in March 1981.
 In the late 1990s GAZ was deemed to be the best managed Russian automotive manufacturer.

 SibAl takeover

 In November 2000 GAZ was acquired in a hostile takeover by SibAl.
 In March 2003 GAZ declared that the production of passenger cars was no longer a priority for the company, and plans to release a new GAZ-3115 model had been abandoned.

 In 2006, GAZ made a move on the LDV company based in Birmingham, England, and acquired the van maker from the venture capital group Sun European Partners, LLP in July of that year.
 GAZ said that they planned to market the MAXUS (LDV's new Panel-van that was released in January 2005) into the rest of Europe and Asia.
 GAZ proposed to increase production in the LDV plant in England, while also commencing production of the MAXUS in a new plant in Russia.
 However, due to the recession, the production at the LDV plant was halted and the plant was sold to a Chinese company called ECO Concept in 2009.

 As then DaimlerChrysler modernized its Sterling Heights Assembly plant in 2006, the old Chrysler Sebring / Dodge Stratus assembly line and tooling was sold to GAZ and was shipped to Nizhny Novgorod in Russia.
 Since then GAZ car facility is used for contract manufacturing for Volkswagen and General Motors.